 Whether your humor is high- low- or medium-brow, subtle or direct, we are looking for your poetry.
 We are certainly very fond of true parodies of famous (or non-famous) poems, but we will also consider your haiku, limericks, or any other bits and pieces that will fit on our pages.
 If you are unsure of what makes a parody, consult the wisdom of wikipedia.
-Some of our heroes (other than Weird Al Yankovic, our hero of heroes) include Ogden Nash, Shel Silverstein, E.E.
-Cummings, Garrison Keillor, Oscar Wilde, Dr. Seuss, They Might be Giants, and Tim Minchin.
+Some of our wordsmithical heroes (other than Weird Al Yankovic, our hero of heroes) include Ogden Nash, Shel Silverstein, Mary Ann Hoberman, Jack Prelutsky, Wislawa Szymborska, E.E.
+Cummings, Faith Shearin, Langston Hughes, Garrison Keillor, Tina Fey, They Might be Giants, and Tim Minchin.
 Whether your words are meant to be read from the page or sung out loud, if they make us laugh, they belong in our pages!

 - Send us your submissions whenever you want (year-round).

 - If your poem has been published elsewhere, congratulations... we don't want it.

 - Exceptions may be made for poems hidden deep within the tubes of the internet.

 - Send up to three poems per submission.
 Once you hear back, please submit more!

 - Three shalt be the number thou shalt count, and the number of the counting shall be three.
 Four shalt thou not count, neither count thou two, excepting that thou then proceed to three.
 Five is right out.